• Monthly tuition is $180.00 (4 lessons) or $225.00 (5 lessons) - $45 per ½ hour x 4 or 5 lessons per month

-- Cash, check, credit cards accepted.
-Credit cards will have a 2.85% processing fee.
+- In person lesson (when available): Cash, check, credit cards accepted.
+Credit cards will have a 2.75% processing fee.

 - Payment is due at the 1st lesson of the month - which guarantees your lesson time for the month.

 - A $10 late fee will be added to payments not received by the 2nd lesson of the month.

 - Payment not received by the third week may result in the loss of your permanent lesson time.

 - Parents and students are advised to schedule a time that will work on a long-term basis.

 - Missed lessons will not be deducted from payment regardless of the reason or amount of notice given.

 - My performance schedule requires me to occasionally cancel lessons.
 You will not be charged for any lessons that I have to cancel.